 With 196 WRC rallies, he still holds the record for most career starts in the world championship until 2019, when JM Latvala set the new record.
-Sainz is still very active and in January 2017 he participated in his tenth Dakar Rally, as a member of Peugeot Sport's Dream Team, scoring his second victory in a Peugeot 3008 DKR Maxi.
+Sainz is still very active and in January 2018 he participated in his eleventh Dakar Rally, as a member of Peugeot Sport's Dream Team, scoring his second victory in a Peugeot 3008 DKR Maxi.

 Real Madrid was his first love